 Opera Philadelphia's production of Charlie Parker's YARDBIRD tells the compelling story of a legendary jazz icon in a way that's meant to broaden and diversify opera’s audience.
 The role of saxophonist Charlie Parker was composed by Daniel Schnyder with tenor Lawrence Brownlee in mind.

-Opera Philadelphia presented the world premiere of YARDBIRD in Philadelphia in June 2015; this past April, the company presented its chamber opera at The Apollo Theater in New York.
+Opera Philadelphia presented the world premiere of YARDBIRD in Philadelphia in June 2015; in April 2016, the company presented its chamber opera at The Apollo Theater in New York.
 Brownlee sang the lead role again.
 It was the first time the Apollo, known for it's rich jazz past, ever opened its doors to opera.
 Parker had a deep history with the Apollo and performed there many times.

 WRTI’s Meridee Duddleston spoke with Brownlee in Philadelphia in the spring of 2015 before the world premiere.